 - People need to understand the proposals, better communication is needed

 - Need balance of specialist and community staff, can’t just transfer staff out of hospitals into the the community, need to retrain hospital staff for community services because not going to be able to recruit them from outside Calderdale on the salaries on offer.

-It is a bit beyond me, why a big roomful of probably around 200 people spent two hours agreeing that the CCGs should go ahead and do what they had all along said they would do – despite most of the public who took part in the consultation telling them they disagree with the proposed clinical models and think they will have a bad impact on them.
+Why did a big roomful of probably around 200 people spend two hours agreeing that the Clinical Commissioning Groups should go ahead and do what they had all along said they would do – despite most of the public who took part in the consultation telling them they disagree with the proposed clinical models and think they will have a bad impact on them?
 But hey ho.
-I think it’s called a rubber stamping exercise?
+I think it’s called a rubber stamping exercise.